suman-samantray/CADD_challenge/README.md

 python src/plot_rank_summary.py --pdb_id 1PPB
 ```

-This will generate receptor + ligand preparation, perform Vina docking (CPU), compute ADMET descriptors, and produce all plots.
+This will generate receptor + ligand preparation, perform Vina docking (CPU), MaSIF surface complementary, compute ADMET descriptors, and produce all plots.
-*Boltz and MaSIF stages will be automatically skipped if CUDA is unavailable.*
+*Boltz stages will be automatically skipped if CUDA is unavailable.*

 ---